 - For more information about identity theft, including information about how to report identity theft, phishing and related fraudulent activity, visit the IRS Identity Theft Protection page, which you can find by searching identity theft on the IRS.gov home page.

 - IRS impersonation schemes flourish during tax season and can take the form of email, websites, even tweets.
 Scammers may also use a phone or fax to reach their victims.
 If you receive a paper letter or notice via mail claiming to be the IRS but you suspect it is a scam, check the IRS phishing page at IRS.gov/phishing to determine if it is a legitimate IRS notice or letter.
 If it is a legitimate IRS notice or letter, reply if needed.
 If the caller or party that sent the paper letter is not legitimate, contact the Treasury Inspector General for Tax Administration at 1-800-366-4484.
-You may also fax the notice/letter you received plus any related or supporting information to TIGTA.
-Note: This is not a toll-free FAX number 1-202-927-7018.
+You may also fax the notice/letter you received plus any related or supporting information to TIGTA at 1-202-927-7018.